 As for me, 2017 will be the year of putting out new courses for different types of IT certifications among other things.

 I also hope to complete my second book based on ALL the Routing Protocols either at the end of 2017 or by the first quarter of 2018.

 If you are tired of the same old methods of learning and want someone that is pretty much unconventional, but at the same time will provide you with an enjoyable learning experience in layman's terms...then please preview my courses and you will discover that I am your guy.

-Having been in all sides of the spectrum; as a student, a teacher/trainer, and in the field, I believe this uniquely qualifies me to understand the student, and what they have been exposed to as opposed to what they really want to accomplish.
+Having been in all sides of the spectrum; as a student, a teacher/trainer, and in the field, I believe this uniquely qualifies me to understand you, the student.
+I know first hand what you have been exposed to as opposed to what you really want to accomplish.
 These two are sometimes extremely conflicting and frustrating.
-That is why I teach in the manner I do and can relate to the student's rejection of the Status Quo.
+That is why I teach in the manner I do and can relate to your rejection of the Status Quo.

-I teach in an unconventional way that allows for students to understand the subject matter and can therefore, not only prepare them for a Cisco and/or Microsoft certification exam, but apply my methods in the real world.
+I teach in an unconventional way that allows for students to understand the subject matter and can therefore, not only prepare them for a Cisco, Microsoft or CompTIA certification exam, but apply my methods in the real world.
 I strive to give the student a greater opportunity to compete in the current job markets.
-Do I go above and beyond what is needed for a certification?...YES, I do!...because it's not only about getting a certification, it's also about making sure the student is prepared for a job interview and/or maintaining their current job by enhancing their skills.
-This is where I step in and make sure that the student is prepared for whatever they need and make them an asset to their employer.
+Do I go above and beyond what is needed for a certification?...YES, I do!...because it's not only about getting a certification, it's also about making sure that you, the student, is prepared for a job interview and/or maintaining your current job by enhancing your skills.
+This is where I step in and make sure that you are prepared for whatever you need and make you an asset to your employer.
 Everyone has different requirements and I make sure, or at least I try, to provide information for most scenarios.

 For those that do not know me yet, you may not be used to my style of teaching, but you will soon get accustomed to it :)...
 I'm very laid back, I try to make learning fun and I teach in layman's terms...no physics jargon or mumbo jumbo in my teachings.
 My courses are very interactive and extremely dynamic!...you will not find my lectures monotone or boring, because falling asleep, for lack of excitement, is just NOT an option.
 Just take a look for yourself at my video previews, which I always provide on ALL my courses, so you can determine if I'm the right guy to help you get your industry specific certifications. ;)

-I certainly hope that after a careful review of my credentials & testimonials (you can Google it you know!), I'm the Cisco & Microsoft Instructor you're looking for!
+I certainly hope that after a careful review of my credentials & testimonials (you can Google it you know!), I'm the Cisco, Microsoft or CompTIA Instructor you're looking for!